Southport Sharks Football Team relationship building experience

 Emerging Leaders Group Program 2

 In the second program, a number of team members in a leadership role were selected to participate in an “Emerging Leaders” program.
-With Simon’s guidance, the program focused on leadership models and practical tools to assist the group further develop their leadership skills at Southport Sharks.
+With Simon’s guidance, the program focused on leadership models and practical tools to assist the group to further develop their leadership skills at Southport Sharks.

 A similar format was followed to the other programs with a focus on developing a trademark.
 This was a driver in identifying what motivates individuals participating and also as a team.

-Feedback from some of the Emerging Leaders:
+Feedback from some of the Emerging Leaders

 “Simon creates a positive and trusting learning environment where participants feel comfortable sharing experiences and receiving feedback.
 He orchestrates genuine group discussions thorough tasks that explore communication styles and leadership techniques, examine business culture and establish pathways for future improvements.” – Nicole Newman, Content Strategist

 “Simon is extremely relatable and approachable, with an ability to make you feel comfortable with opening up in order to learn more.” – Rhiannon Khan, Financial Accountant

 “Simon was a supportive trainer who pushed us to come up with our own suggestions and answers, to make our newly created group, effective leaders in the future.
 Going through the Leading Teams program, one of my main takeaways highlighted how to efficiently communicate with the different types of personalities in the workplace, by firstly identifying my own style which led into learning how to communicate better across the team.” – Natasha White, Human Resources & Entertainment Coordinator